PhysiCell-Tools/python-loader/man/TUTORIAL_python3_vtk.md

 + https://examples.vtk.org/site/PythonicAPIComments/

-### howto load and visualize a vtk file with the fury python library
+### Howto load and visualize a vtk file with the fury python library

 Installation.